-Human Resource Development as a Minor.
-Although students majoring in university studies do not need a minor, students in other degree programs may seek a minor in human resource development by taking 18 hours in HRDV courses approved by a human resource development advisor.
+Human Resource Development as a Minor. lthough student majoring in university studies do not need a minor, students in other degree programs many see a minor in human resource development by taking 18 hours of HRDV courses approved by a human resource development advisor.
 The core (required) courses for a human resource development minor are HRDV 2301, 3301, and 3303.
-The remaining 9 hours can be selected form HRDV 3305, 3307, 3308, 3309, or 3310.
-It is recommended that the 18 hours of coursework be taken in the order listed below:
+The remaining 9 hours can be selected from HRDV 3305, 3307, 3308, 3309, 3310, 4000, 4301, 4302, 4303, 4304, 4305, or 4306.
+It is recommended that the 18 hours of coursework be taken in the order listed below

 - HRDV 2301: Introduction to Human Resource Development